I live on a small island off the BC coast in Canada, and if I can figure it out, one of your ovens will be well used and much needed.

 Would these used, chipped bricks pose any sort of technical problem or just cosmetic?

 I look forward to seeing your plans.
-I’d prefer to download the info if still possible.
+I’d prefer to receive the info over the Internet if the option is still possible.
 Your site is great.

 All the best,